 5. Shout ‘Bread and Butter’

-A little strapped for cash?
-Your coffee may solve your money troubles, apparently.
-If you’re drinking a cup of coffee with bubbles on the surface, you should spoon them up and eat them, this will bring some money into your future.
+Strapped for cash?
+Your coffee might just solve your money troubles.
+If your coffee has bubbles on the surface, spooning and eating the bubbles will, apparently, bring some money into your future.

 8. Don’t Pass the Jalapeños!